Selling Your Instrument

 Sell Your Woodwind or Brass Instrument…

 If you’re looking to sell a quality used Woodwind & Brass instrument we may be able to help.
-We offer a commission sale scheme where we can advertise and promote your instrument to the thousands of people on our customer database and the many visitors to our store and website.
+We offer a commission sale scheme where we can advertise and promote your instrument to the thousands of people on our customer database.
+You can also reach the many visitors to our store and website.

 How Does It Work?

 Firstly we need to know a little bit more about the instrument, primarily the make & model.
 We can have an initial consultation about this via phone, email or by using the contact form below.
-Then to confirm the pricing aspects we would need to see the instrument to give an accurate view of the selling price and discuss any pre-sale workshop time that needs accounting for.
+Then to confirm the pricing aspects we would need to see the instrument to give an accurate view of the selling price.
+We can then also discuss any pre-sale workshop time that needs accounting for.

 When the selling price is agreed we would then list and promote your instrument on our website, instrument specific newsletters, in-store and on third party selling sites.
 This ensures a wide range of people see your instrument for sale and this should mean it sells promptly.

 We sell a wide range of used instruments for customers, of course it’s all Woodwind & Brass and it would be intermediate or pro level only.
 We don’t sell student models on commission.
 If you are unsure or would like to know more please use the contact form below to get in touch.

 Selling through us rather than privately should ensure a smoother, hassle free sale.
 You won’t have to deal with questions about your instrument, people coming to see it/blow it, or worry about fraudulent transactions online.
 In fact, if you factor in all the fees from online auction/payment handling sites, and the fact we can list it at a better price due to the service we’re adding it will likely cost the same as doing it yourself but will involve a lot less hassle.